Venancio-01/hardware-controller/_bmad-output/04-implementation/3-1-network-config-form.md

 - Added comprehensive unit tests for both utilities and schema.
 - Resolved circular dependency in schemas by defining `portSchema` locally in `network.schema.ts`.
 - Note: Zod `.ip()` was not available/working, fell back to Regex validation.
+- Updated NetworkConfigForm component to integrate seamlessly with the main ConfigForm using shared form context.
+- Added support for dynamic DNS server management (add/remove) using react-hook-form's useFieldArray hook.
+- Updated ConfigForm to include network configuration fields with proper validation and error handling.
+- All acceptance criteria have been satisfied including UI rendering, input validation, and interaction logic.
+- Form now includes real-time validation feedback with proper error messages and disabled submit state.

 ## File List
 - packages/shared/src/utils/ip-utils.ts